vuejs/eslint-plugin-vue/docs/rules/require-direct-export.md

+---
+pageClass: rule-details
+sidebarDepth: 0
+title: vue/require-direct-export
+description: require the component to be directly exported
+---
+# vue/require-direct-export
-# require the component to be directly exported (require-direct-export)
+> require the component to be directly exported

-- :gear: This rule is included in `"plugin:vue/essentials"`.

 ## Rule Details